 - Assisted Reproduction Techniques in cases where a sterility problem may exist.

-Although the Artificial Insemination procedure with previously prepared sperm has to be carried out in Barcelona, in some cases most of the fertility study and the hormone preparation of the woman can be effectively carried out in the couple’s hometown or area.
+Even though the artificial insemination procedure with previously prepared semen must be carried out by Eugin, in certain cases most of the previous study phase and the woman’s hormonal preparation can be undertaken effectively in the couple’s home town or area of residence.

 The whole process is coordinated by post or via the internet.
 Therefore, many couples who do not reside in Barcelona can take advantage of Assisted Reproduction Techniques in a convenient way.
 This allows them to reduce the cost of treatment as they do not have to travel to the Clinic more often than is absolutely necessary.